delgar7/prioritizr/README.md

 ## Features

 -   Add new tasks
--   Add and assign users to tasks
+-   Add and assign (multiple) users to tasks
 -   Track tasks with different statuses
 -   Filter tasks by priority
 -   Dark mode
--   And more to come..
+-   View task progress